fmxs/-/Learn English with Bob the Canadian/Monday/readme.md

-Every day on Monday to Friday, you should spend an hour praticing English by following these steps below.
-You do not have to have too much pressure on yourself, in contrast, you need to see these things as a part of your daily life.

 # Monday English Learning List
 ## Reading 30-40 min
 On the Monday, you should spend 30 to 40 minutes on reading.